 Once I had defined these focus areas, I started by outlining the basics of how to build a good 3D model; which tools and techniques to use, and when to implement them.
 Adrian, Lucas, and Eason were eager to build on their existing 3D modeling skills and were engaged in the learning process.

 I intuitively felt that the best way to explain how to construct a successful model would be to dissect one of my own creations.
 I did this with an old model I had built at Indeed, and it acted as a useful reference to explain each step of the process.

 Since this was my first time teaching a Solidworks course, it was often a challenge to find the most effective and straightforward ways to transfer my expertise.

 It is worth mentioning, that there are many ways to build a model in Solidworks, as well as different methods, this depends more on the user and their preferences, so I tried to outline different techniques and explain my preferred workflow and why I have been successful with this method in the past.

-Building a clean and organised model, with as few features as possible, will benefit you later on in the development process, when the client requests inevitably requests changes to the design.
+Building a clean and organized model, with as few features as possible, will benefit you later on in the development process when the client requests inevitably request changes to the design.
 A stable model is quicker and easier to change without any unwanted errors.

-While I tried my best to give an in depth introduction to the basics, Solidworks has a large number of capabilities and features and the best way to become a pro is to invest time practising.
+While I tried my best to give an in-depth introduction to the basics, Solidworks has a large number of capabilities and features and the best way to become a pro is to invest time practicing.

 The remaining week was busy with training and passed by quickly.
 By Friday I was ready to return to Germany and see my family but was grateful having had to opportunity to see and work, if only briefly, in a new and exciting city.

 A couple of months after my time there, I was delighted to see the results of the work we had.
-The team had finalised the product range we worked on together, as well as an additional range and sent us a presentation of the rendered products looking fantastic!
+The team had finalized the product range we worked on together, as well as an additional range, and sent us a presentation of the rendered products looking fantastic!